Acry/SDL2-Physics/README.md

    * apply that gravity on an object
    * press left mouse button to start falling
    * press right mouse button to reset
-   * This Demo also shows why we need interpoltion (prediction) and derivates.
+   * This Demo also shows why we need interpoltion (prediction) and derivatives.
 ![crane](./gravity.gif)

 Useful links: